Van-Ziegelstein/neobarb-filter/README.md

 # Neobarb TeX Filter
-A custom [Pandoc](https://github.com/jgm/pandoc) filter to automate conversion of the first volume of Neobarbarian lore (initially codified in LaTeX markup).
+A custom [Pandoc](https://github.com/jgm/pandoc) filter to automate conversion of the sacred tomes of the Neobarbarian tribe (initially codified in LaTeX markup).
 Mainly smoothes out certain parts of the AST representation.

-Useless to the average acolyte without access to the original tome.
-If the scripture were to fall into the wrong hands, though...
+Useless to the average acolyte without access to the original scriptures.
+If those were to fall into the wrong hands, though...